The-OpenROAD-Project/OpenROAD/src/pdn/doc/define_pdn_grid.md

 The -pins argument is used to create power and ground pins on the power and ground stripes of the specified layers.

-The -starts_with argument is used to define whether the power net, or ground net is added as the first in a power/ground pair
+The -starts_with argument is used to define whether the power net, or ground net is added as the first in a power/ground pair (Default: GROUND)

 The presence of macros in the design interupts the normal power grid pattern, and additional power grids are defined over the macros in order to control the grid over the macro and which layers in the normal grid pattern are blocked around the macro.